2023 Solar Incentives Guide for Millbrook, AL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
-The ITC offers a tax credit for a set percentage of your solar system's cost.
+Federal solar incentives are likely to be the first thing that comes to mind when you think about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
+The ITC allows you to claim a tax credit for a set percentage of the cost of your solar system.

 State & Local Solar Incentives